AlexOcegueda/AlexOcegueda/README.md

 ### Hi and Welcome to My Profile!

-- 🔭 I’m currently working on creating on a Linux Distro with a Friend
+- 🔭 I’m currently working on creating a Linux Distro with a friend
 - 🌱 I’m currently learning the C language
 - 💬 Ask me about Java or any book recommendations.
 I have plenty programming and non-programming suggestions!
 - 📫 How to reach me: Email - AlexOcegueda59@gmail.com || LinkedIn - @www.linkedin.com/in/alexocegueda